 Picasso's 1897 encounter with African masks at the Musée d'Ethnographie du Trocadéro illustrates Appiah's point.
 The encounter was exploitative by contemporary standards — Picasso did not study the traditions that produced the masks, did not learn the religious and social contexts in which they functioned.
 He extracted formal principles from objects whose meaning he did not understand.
 It was also extraordinarily productive, launching Les Demoiselles d'Avignon, Cubism, and much of the trajectory of twentieth-century visual art.

-Segal's account of Dylan in The Orange Pill is an argument for contamination avant la lettre.
+Segal's account of Dylan in You On AI is an argument for contamination avant la lettre.
 Dylan did not produce 'Like a Rolling Stone' from a vacuum of individual genius.
 He produced it at the confluence of Woody Guthrie's dust-bowl poetry, Robert Johnson's blues compression, the Beat poets, the British Invasion, and the African rhythmic traditions that crossed the Atlantic.
 Each tributary contributed.
 None controlled the result.

 A large language model is, in a precise sense, the most powerful engine of cultural contamination ever constructed.
 It has absorbed virtually the entire written record of human knowledge.
 It holds simultaneously the formal principles of African sculpture and the harmonic framework of European music, the structural logic of Japanese poetry and the narrative conventions of the American novel.
 It can combine any element with any other.